In This Episode of SIBO SOS®:

 - What the connection between coffee and your adrenal glands is

-Finally getting to the route of your SIBO symptoms is usually more than just heading to the doctor for a blood test.
+Finally getting to the root of your SIBO symptoms is usually more than just heading to the doctor for a blood test.
 There are so many other factors and indicators at play!
 From DNA tests and gene markers to vitamin deficiencies and dehydration, a little exploration into your health can go a long way.

 Managing Your Sibo Symptoms